ministryofjustice/modernisation-platform-github-actions/format-code/README.md

-# 🔧 GitHub Actions Code Formatter (Reusable Workflow)
+# 🔧 Code Formatter (Reusable Workflow)

 This is a reusable GitHub Actions workflow that runs [MegaLinter](https://megalinter.io/) to automatically lint and format your codebase.
-It helps enforce consistent standards and can auto-correct issues by raising pull requests.
+It helps enforce consistent standards and can auto-correct issues.

-It runs on a schedule or via manual trigger, and will open a pull request with any fixes it applies.
+This workflow runs MegaLinter only.
+To create pull requests with signed commits containing any fixes, you can chain this workflow with a separate [signed-commit reusable workflow](https://github.com/ministryofjustice/modernisation-platform-github-actions/signed-commit).

 ---